miniflux/v1/docs/translations.markdown

 --------------------------------------------

 - Translations are stored inside the directory `locales`
-- There is a sub-directory for each language, by example for the French we have `fr_FR`, Italian `it_IT` etc...
+- There is a sub-directory for each language, for example in French we have `fr_FR`, Italian `it_IT` etc...
 - A translation is a PHP file that return an Array with a key-value pairs
-- The key is the original text in english and the value is the translation for the corresponding language
+- The key is the original text in English and the value is the translation of the corresponding language
 - **French translations are always up to date**
 - Always use the last version (branch master)

 ### Plurals

 Each translation file has a plural formula defined.
-This formula is used to determine wether a plural for the current number is needed.
+This formula is used to determine whether a plural for the current number is needed.
 For languages with multiple plurals, the formula determine which plural form is the right one.

 You can get the formula for your language from https://localization-guide.readthedocs.org/en/latest/l10n/pluralforms.html.

 The formula need to be adjusted to be valid php code.
-Do not hesitate to ask for an adjusted formula in the bugtracker.
+Do not hesitate to ask for an adjusted formula in the bug tracker.

 You need to create a list of strings for terms that have a plural.
-For example the plural for the English translation looks like the following:
+For example, the plural of the English translation looks like the following:

 ```
     'plural' => function($n) { return ($n != 1); },